Mafuta (ship)

-The Mafuta is a diamond-mining ship owned and operated by De Beers in the western coast of South Africa.
+Mafuta is a diamond-mining ship owned and operated by De Beers in the western coast of South Africa.
 Built in 1983 as Dock Express 20 for Dock Express Shipping (later Dockwise), the semisubmersible, multirole, heavy-lift vessel was converted to the world's largest cable layer in 1993.
 In 2005, she was purchased by De Beers, and converted to a subsea diamond-mining ship by A&P Tyne over the course of 11 months.
 The ship's new name, Peace in Africa, may have implied that it was providing an alternative to blood diamonds.
 In 2013, still under ownership of De Beers Marine Namibia, the vessel was renamed to MV Mafuta.

 Construction

 Then named Dock Express 20, the ship's keel was laid in 1982 in the Netherlands at Verolme Shipyard Heusden, and it was launched the following year.
 Originally a heavy-lift ship, it has an overall length of 169.52 m.
 The ship has a beam (width) of 24.20 m.
 Her height from the top of the keel to the main deck, called the moulded depth, is 15 m.